Daniel Nicoletta

-Daniel Nicoletta (born December 23, 1954) is an Italian-American photographer, photojournalist and gay rights activist.
+Daniel Nicoletta (born December 23, 1954) is an American photographer, photojournalist and gay rights activist.

 Biography

 Daniel Nicoletta was born in New York City and raised in Utica, New York.
 In his late teens he left New York to attend San Francisco State University, later graduating from the bachelor of arts program.
 He started his photographic career in 1975 as an intern to Crawford Barton, who was then a staff photographer for the national gay magazine The Advocate.

 Career

 In 1974, when he was 19, Nicoletta first met Harvey Milk and Scott Smith at Castro Camera, their camera store on Castro Street; the following year, they hired him to work at the shop.
 The three became friends, and Nicoletta worked with Milk on his campaigns for political office.
 During this period of time, Nicoletta took many now well-known photographs of Milk.
 When Milk was elected to the San Francisco Board of Supervisors, he became California's first openly gay elected official; he served for almost eleven months before he and Mayor George Moscone were assassinated by Dan White at City Hall on November 27, 1978.

 After Milk's death, Nicoletta worked to keep his memory alive.
 He was the installation coordinator of the Harvey Milk photographic tribute plaques installed at Harvey Milk Plaza and at the Castro Street Station, which featured his photographs as well as those of Marc Cohen, Don Eckert, Jerry Pritikin, Efren Ramirez, Rink, and Leland Toy.
 He was co-chair of the Harvey Milk City Hall Memorial Committee, and his photograph served as the basis for the bust of Milk that now resides in the rotunda of San Francisco's City Hall.

 Nicoletta was one of the founders of the San Francisco International LGBT Film Festival, now known as the Frameline Film Festival.
 In 1977, while still working at Harvey Milk's photography shop, Nicoletta, along with David Waggoner, Marc Huestis, and others, began film screenings of their Super 8 films, called the Gay Film Festival of Super 8 Films, which evolved into the yearly festival.

 From 1990 to 2000, Nicoletta maintained a photography studio in San Francisco's Hayes Valley neighborhood.
 The studio provided him a setting for work focused on artistic portraits of queer personalities, community leaders, performers and colorful urban characters.
 It also served as a cultural and social center where Nicoletta organized parties, salons, memorial services and other events.

 Nicoletta's work has documented queer culture from the mid-1970s into the 2000s.
 In addition to his historic images of Harvey Milk, his subjects include the White Night riots, the Castro Street Fair, the San Francisco Pride Parade, The Cockettes, and the Angels of Light, as well as personalities such as Justin Bond, Loren Cameron, Divine, Mark Ewert, Ruth Weiss, Allen Ginsberg, Harry Hay, G.B.
 Jones, and Sylvester.
 He also has served as a set photographer for several films, including Vegas in Space (1992), Milk (2008) and All About Evil (2010).